(na te GLYE nide)

 Hypersensitivity to nateglinide or any component of the formulation; type 1 diabetes; diabetic ketoacidosis (this condition should be treated with insulin)

-Adults: Management of type 2 diabetes mellitus: Oral: Initial and maintenance dose: 120 mg 3 times daily; may be given alone or in combination with metformin or a thiazolidinedione.
+Management of type 2 diabetes mellitus: Oral: Initial and maintenance dose: 120 mg 3 times daily, 1-30 minutes before meals; may be given alone or in combination with metformin or a thiazolidinedione.
 Patients close to HbA1c goal at initiation of therapy may be started at 60 mg 3 times daily

 Mild to moderate impairment: No dosage adjustment necessary.